We are pleased to welcome back Bill Bond & Duane Swank to the 2014 AP* Summer Institute at PLU!

-Registration is Now Open - Register before June 1 to get Early Bird Price!
+Registration is now open - Register before June 1 to get Early Bird Price!

 Contact Bill at: Bond_William@msn.com

-Duane Swank earned his Ph.D. at Montana State University in chemistry, physical chemistry concentration, in 1969.
+Duane earned his Ph.D. at Montana State University in chemistry, physical chemistry concentration, in 1969.
 After post-doctoral studies at Washington State University he joined the faculty at Pacific Lutheran University (PLU) in 1970.
 In 1982 he received his MBA degree from PLU.
 His research focuses on solid state chemistry and computational chemistry, NMR studies of aldopyranose molecules, and magnetic properties of transition metal complexes.
 During his tenure at PLU he has served as Chemistry Department chair, dean of Natural Sciences, director of Interdisciplinary Studies, chair of the Environmental Studies Program and chair of the University’s Task Force on Teaching and Learning.
 His teaching responsibilities include first year chemistry for science majors, environmental chemistry, analytical chemistry, physical chemistry, and advanced inorganic chemistry.
 He has developed in-house laboratory manuals for first year chemistry, analytical chemistry, and physical chemistry.Duane has presented AP* Chemistry Workshops in the Western Region as an endorsed consultant for the College Board.
 He has been an AP* chemistry reader for twelve years.
 In addition, he currently serves as an AP* Chemistry syllabus Audit Reviewer and was a judge for the CLEP Chemistry exam review.
 He has written questions for the new 2014 AP exam and has contributed material for the new AP Chemistry curriculum to several AP chemistry texts.
 He works with local AP* chemistry teachers and students, providing expertise and resources.

 Contact Duane at: email@example.com

-Day 3: Thermochemistry and Hess' Law
+Day 3: Guided Inquiry Thermochemistry Lab

 What to Bring: